 - Has served on and made a significant contribution to a Chapter Committee, served as Chair or Co-Chair of a Chapter Committee, or made a significant contribution to a special project during the year prior to applying for this award.

-- Completes an application form by February 28 .
+- Completes an application form for the award by February 28th.

 - The award winner is responsible to register for the SLA Annual Conference prior to the Early Bird Registration deadline and to arrange for hotel and travel reservations.